 So if you are looking for a convenient hotel to the airport in Singapore or an affordable base and don’t mind a bit of a commute to the main attractions then I really can’t recommend this Capri By Fraser in Singapore enough.

 I hope you enjoyed this Capri Hotel Singapore review.
+If you are looking for other options, click here to read this review of the nearby Park Avenue Changi hotel.
+You can also find our guide to Changi Airport here.
 Ask below if you have any questions!